autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/index.md

 ## Concern, Assumption, and Limitation

 - The applications use the version information provided by AD API to check compatibility.
-  Unknown versions are also treated as available as long as the major versions match when it is 1 or later.
+  Unknown versions are also treated as available as long as the major versions match (excluding major version 0).
-  Compatibility between AD API and Component Interface is assumed to be maintained by the version management system.
+  Compatibility between AD API and the component interface is assumed to be maintained by the version management system.
 - If an unintended behavior of AD API is detected, the application should take appropriate action.
   Autoware tries to keep working as long as possible, but it is not guaranteed to be safe.
   Safety should be considered for the entire system, including the applications.